talhashams01/Blood-Donation-App/README.md

 📋 My Requests: View all personal blood requests with the ability to mark them as completed once fulfilled.

-📍 Nearby Requests: See blood requests from users in the same city/location for quick action.
+📍 Nearby Donors: See nearby donors in the same city/location for quick action.

 🧠 Health Tips: Stay informed with curated blood donation and health tips.